Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

-Did you know that the cherry popsicle has a national day of its own?
-This fruity frozen treat sounds delicious doesn't it?
-A cold refreshing popsicle is the perfect thing to celebrate at the end of a hot summer day in August.
+Did you know that the cherry popsicle has a national holiday of its own?
+This fruity frozen treat sounds delicious, doesn't it?
+A cold refreshing popsicle is the perfect thing to celebrate with at the end of a hot summer day in August.

 The history of this oddly-specific national holiday is shrouded in mystery.
 Who created this holiday?
 Why was cherry chosen over other popsicle flavors?
 If anyone is able to solve this mystery, please be sure to update me in the comments, because my research is not turning up anything significant.

-Regardless, this day has been officially recognized by the U.S. government to honor the cherry popsicle, so be sure to enjoy a cherry flavored ice treat in honor of Cherry Popsicle Day this August!
+Regardless, this day has been officially recognized by the U.S. government to honor the cherry popsicle, so be sure to enjoy a cherry-flavored iced treat in honor of Cherry Popsicle Day this August!

 How Was the Popsicle Created?

-I was the early 1900s when an eleven year old boy named Frank Epperson mixed up a concoction of soda and powder in a glass.
-Frank being the distracted little boy he was completely forgot about his little experiment and left it outside all night long on his porch.
+It was the early 1900s when an eleven-year-old boy named Frank Epperson mixed up a concoction of soda and powder in a glass.
+Frank, being the distracted little boy he was, completely forgot about his little experiment and left it outside all night long on his porch.

 How Did the Popsicle Get Its Name?

-One story is that the name change came about because Frank's children started calling them "Pop's sicles" - Frank being their "Pop".
-Another story is that he wanted to emphasize that it was made out of "soda pop" thus added the "pop".
-I like the kid's story myself, don't you?
+One story is that the name change came about because Frank's children started calling them "Pop's sicles" because Frank was their "Pop."
+Another story is that he wanted to emphasize that it was made out of "soda pop" thus added the "pop."
+I like the kids' story myself, don't you?

-Frank wasn't much of a business man and due to financial difficulties he sold the rights to his patent to the Joe Lowe Company around 1925.
-That company brought the "popsicle" to the international success that it remains today.
+Frank wasn't much of a businessman, and due to financial difficulties, he sold the rights to his patent to the Joe Lowe Company around 1925.
+That company brought the "popsicle" to the masses, and the frozen dessert began to experience international success.

 What Happened to Frank?